thbaylson/Battleship/README.md

 ## Purpose:
 ------------------------------------------------------------
 The purpose of this project is to use TCP and threads in order to handle multiple clients playing BattleShip.
-The communicate using connection Agents, PrintStreams, and Sockets.
+They communicate using Sockets, Connection Agents, and PrintStreams.

 ## How to Compile:
 ------------------------------------------------------------